bennnym/final_project_client/README.md

 There were a few prerequisit conditions for the app, they are as follows:

 You can see the site [here](https://bennnym.github.io/gradbay/).

-## Key Point
-The codebase was built to minimise repeatable code.

 ## GradBay